mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 ### Change the encapsulation type

 Calico can leverage different network encapsulation methods to route traffic for your workloads.
-Encapsulation can be useful when running on top of an underlying network that cannot easily be made aware of workload IPs.
+Encapsulation is useful when running on top of an underlying network that is not aware of workload IPs.
 Common examples of this include:

     - public cloud environments where you don’t own the hardware